Absolute darkness over Vienna: Total blood moon on September 7th!

-Experience the total lunar eclipse in Vienna on September 7, 2025!
-Highlights, times and observation instructions for astronomy enthusiasts.
+Experience the total lunar eclipse in Vienna on September 7th, 2025!
+Highlights, times and observing tips for astronomy enthusiasts.

 On Sunday, September 7, 2025, astronomy enthusiasts can look forward to a fascinating event: a total lunar eclipse that will be visible in Vienna and other parts of Europe.
-The moon will open at 7:21 p.m. and at the same time 86 percent will be in the core shadow of the earth, as vienna.at.
-Total finish itself begins at 7:30 p.m. and reaches its maximum at 8:12 p.m. before it ends at 8:53 p.m.
+The moon will rise as early as 7:21 p.m. and at the same time be 86 percent in the earth's umbra, as vienna.at reports.
+The total eclipse itself begins at 7:30 p.m. and reaches its maximum at 8:12 p.m. before ending at 8:53 p.m.

-For Vienna, this means that the moon rises at dusk, which could affect the visibility of the event.
+For Vienna, this means that the moon will rise at dusk, which could affect the visibility of the event.
 Nevertheless, the total lunar eclipse is one of the astronomical highlights of 2025.
-In other regions such as Central Asia and the Indian Ocean, however, the spectacle will be fully visible.
+In other regions, such as Central Asia and the Indian Ocean, the spectacle will be fully visible.

 The total lunar eclipse will vary globally.
-It is fully visible in Central Asia, parts of the Antarctic and the Indian Ocean.
-In Europe and almost all of Africa, it can be observed partly, while in practically all of America it will not be visible.
-According to astroverein.at, the relevant contact times in MESZ are the following:
+It is fully visible in Central Asia, parts of Antarctica and the Indian Ocean.
+It will be partially visible in Europe and most of Africa, while it will not be visible in virtually all of the Americas.
+According to astroverein.at the relevant contact times in CEST are as follows:

 - Eintritt in den Halbschatten: 17:28 Uhr (unbeobachtbar)